KPLauritzen/kplauritzen.github.io/_posts/2024-11-13-docker-kafka-test.md

----
-layout: post
-title: "Test kafka clients with Docker"
+# Test kafka clients with Docker
----

 `TL;DR`: Use `pytest-docker` to create a test fixture that starts a Kafka container.

 ## Problem: I want to test my Kafka client, but I don't have a Kafka cluster